 This form of therapy is designed to help the individual alter their behavior and thinking habits.
 The therapist shows different ways that skills can be developed meant to deal with voices and hallucinations the patient would typically be struggling with because of the illness.
 With the combination of medication and these CBT sessions, patients can eventually learn to recognize and cope with the things that trigger their psychotic episodes.

 Often referred to as cognitive remediation, this type of therapy helps teach people how to recognize social cues and deal with various triggers.
 Improving memory capacities, attention capabilities, and the ability to gather and organize thoughts are at the center of this therapy’s purpose.

 If you think that you or a loved one could benefit from a mental health treatment program, please do not hesitate to find that help.
-Southern California Sunrise MH offers sustainable therapy and treatment options that are capable of making a lasting long-term difference in your life.
-Please speak to one of our specialists today to learn more about the mental health programs and treatment options that we offer in Mission Viejo, California.
+Southern California Sunrise Mental Health offers sustainable therapy and treatment options that are capable of making a lasting long-term difference in your life.
+Please speak to one of our specialists today to learn more about the mental health programs and treatment options that we offer in Orange County, California.

 Medications are the cornerstone for schizophrenia treatment.
 The most common prescribed drug for schizophrenia medication is antipsychotic medications.

 Like any other mental health disorder, there is no one cure for schizophrenia.
 It is treatable and manageable with antipsychotic medication and behavioral therapy.